httpwg/http-extensions/writeups/expect-ct.md

 ## 4. Other Points

 The IANA considerations seem correct, except that the requested registry needs to be more specific - it will be a permanent registration.
+This will be corrected in the next revision (currently the submission queue is closed).